ritankarsaha/Perosnal-Blogging/src/posts/DNS-Caching.md

 tags: ['DNS', 'System Design', 'Internet','All']
 ---

 # DNS Zones, Caching, and Reverse DNS

 ## DNS Zones

+DNS stands for Domain Name Server

 A DNS Zone is a distinct part of the domain namespace which is delegated to a legal entity like a person, an authority, or an organization who is responsible for maintaining the DNS Zone.
 A DNS Zone is also an administrative function allowing for granular control of DNS Components such as Authoritative name servers.

 ## DNS Caching